AlexanderTersky/eloquent-query-filter/README.md

 /filter[column_name:operator]=something
 ```

-Метод поддерживает операторы, поддерживающиеся самим Eloquent
+Method supports Eloquent operators

 Our case is filtering users by name, age and gender
-###Inclusion the trait to your model
+### Inclusion the trait to your model

 ```php
 <?php